ipozdeev/it-skills-for-research/writing-with-latex.md

 <!-- /TOC -->
 ## basics
 LaTeX is a *typesetting system* used to translate plain text into pretty documents.
 It separates content and form, encouraging the author to concentrate on the former, while letting the LaTeX handle the latter.
-You can think here of a standard author-publisher relation: Stephen King types a masterpiece on a typewriter not heedful of font sizes, header transparency, footnote separators or the like, then sends his manuscript to a publisher who handles all the above details.
+You can think here of a standard author-publisher relation: Stephen King types a masterpiece on a typewriter not heedful of font sizes, header transparency, footnote separators or the like, then sends his manuscript to a publisher who takes care all the above details.

 > Is it a program, a language or what?